 This is a $50,000 curated grant to support the production of a narrative short film with a total run time of approximately 10 minutes.
 Mentoring will be available to support the winning project through all aspects of its development and production, including:

-Festival benefits, including Pittsburgh Shorts and Script Competition (2026 submission fee waiver for finalists and free entry for Pittsburgh Shorts and Script Film Competition for the produced film resulting from the winning script), and Seattle International Film Festival (submission fee waiver for the winning project in the 2026 or 2027 festival)
+• Festival benefits, including Pittsburgh Shorts and Script Competition (2026 submission fee waiver for finalists and free entry for Pittsburgh Shorts and Script Film Competition for the produced film resulting from the winning script), Seattle International Film Festival (submission fee waiver for the winning project in the 2026 or 2027 festival), and The Free Speech Film Festival (submission fee waiver for the winning project in the 2026 or 2027 festival)

 In the first stage of the process, applicants need only submit a properly formatted narrative short film script of roughly 10 pages or less for consideration.
 We are agnostic on genre.